Afghan Arabs: Egypt

-Taliban era
+Taliban-controlled Afghanistan

 In the mid- and late-1990s, the Afghan Arabs, in the form of the Wahhabi-oriented Al-Qaeda, became more influential in Afghanistan helping and influencing the Taliban.
 Several hundred Arab-Afghans participated in the 1997 and 1998 Taliban offensives in the north and helped the Taliban carry out the massacres of the Shia Hazaras there.
 Several hundred more Arab-Afghans, based in the Rishkor army garrison outside Kabul, fought on the Kabul front against General Ahmad Shah Massoud.
 At the same time the Taliban's ideology changed.
 Until the "Taliban's contact with the Arab-Afghans and their [the Taliban's] pan-Islamic ideology was non-existent."

 By 1996 and 1998, al Qaeda felt comfortable enough in the sanctuary given them to issue a declaration of war against Americans and later a fatwa to kill Americans and their allies.
 "The Arab-Afghans had come full circle.
 From being mere appendages of the Afghan jihad and the Cold War in the 1980s they had taken centre stage for the Afghans, neighbouring countries and the west in the 1990s."
-This was followed by al Qaeda 1998 American embassy bombings in African and the September 11, 2001 attacks.
+This was followed by al Qaeda 1998 American embassy bombings in African countries and the September 11, 2001 attacks.

 Following the attacks of September 11, 2001, America invaded Afghanistan, deposing the Taliban, ending the heyday of the Afghan Arabs.
 During the American campaign in Afghanistan in late 2001, many coherent units of Arab fighters were destroyed by JDAMs.
 Some Arab fighters have been held by Afghan tribesman for ransom paid by Americans.

 Characteristics

-Helpfulness to the Afghan mujahideen
+Contributions to the Afghan mujahideen

 Perhaps the major contribution of the more serious Afghan Arab volunteers was humanitarian aid —- the setting up of hospitals around Peshawar and Quetta and providing funds for supply caravans to travel to the interior of the country.
 Abdullah Anas, himself one of the most famous of these Afghan-Arabs fighters, said that "90 percent were teachers, cooks, accountants, doctors [over the border in Pakistan]."
 The effectiveness of the Afghan Arabs in Afghanistan as a fighting force has been scoffed at, called a "curious sideshow to the real fighting," Estimates are there were about 2000 Arab Afghans fighting "at any one time", compared with about a 250,000 Afghan fighters and 125,000 Soviet troops.